thomasNGrayTv/touchboard-apps-electron/README.md

 For a fresh setup in a new repo, go ahead and click the "Use this template" button above.
 Then make sure to have a personal access token created.

-If you're not creating a new repo from this project, just make sure Thomas has set you up as a contributor and gave you a copy of the personal access token.
+If you're not creating a new repo from this project, just make sure Thomas has set you up as a contributor and has given you a copy of the personal access token.

 ## Deployment